learn-co-curriculum/tcg_regexr/README.md

 ## Learning Goals

-- Use the RegExr tool and reference to experiment with Regular expressions
+- Use the RegExr tool and reference to experiment with regular expressions

 ## Introduction